redhat-openstack/website/source/blog/2017-07-31-upcoming-events.html.md

 ## Join us for Test Day!

 Milestone 3 of the Pike cycle was released last week, and so it's time to test the RDO packages.
-Join us on Thursday and Friday of this week for the [Pike M3 test day](https://www.rdoproject.org/testday/pike/milestone3/).
+Join us on Thursday and Friday of next week (August 10th and 11th) for the [Pike M3 test day](https://www.rdoproject.org/testday/pike/milestone3/).
 We'll be on the #RDO channel on the Freenode IRC network to test, help, answer questions, and propose solutions.